demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

+**Notes**:

-**Notes**: For OnPrem, all the commands use the **WRITE** scope, for Cloud, the required scopes for each command will be mentioned under the name of the command.
+1. For OnPrem, all the commands use the **WRITE** scope, for Cloud, the required scopes for each command will be mentioned under the name of the command.
+2. For the commands that are shared between Jira V2 and V3, we still support the arguments from V2, but are configured to be hidden, and are prioritized when supplied to the commands, to not break backwards compatibility.

 ### jira-issue-get-attachment